Kyriosity/read-write/README+/software/README.md

   <img alt="Arc view at small projects" src="https://github.com/Kyriosity/read-write/blob/main/README+/pencraft/README+/_rsc/_img/C-D-D-A_smallPrj.jpg">
 </picture>

+If these were moderate projects we could finish the dive here.
 Bigger project sizes will tear this patchwork.
 This ...

 ## ...  which is the very beginning